 DHCS conducts FSRs independently of the Alliance on a small sample of providers in the Alliance network.
 DHCS does this to monitor the Alliance's compliance with the DHCS contract and to determine how well provider sites are able to implement and meet the standards.
 DHCS-conducted FSRs may be conducted without prior notice.
-DHCS will notify Alliance of critical findings within 10 business days following the date of the FSR and/or MRR and will provide a written report summarizing all DHCS review findings within 30 calendar days following the review.
-Within 30 calendar days from the date of Alliance receipt of the DHCS-conducted FSR report, the Alliance must provide a CAP to DHCS responding to all cited deficiencies documented in the report.
+DHCS will notify Alliance of critical findings within 10 business days following the date of the FSR and/or MRR and will provide a written report summarizing all DHCS review findings within 30 calendar days from the date of Alliance receipt of the DHCS-conducted FSR report, the Alliance must provide a CAP to DHCS responding to all cited deficiencies documented in the report.